DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 ### IR reading head
 > [!IMPORTANT]
-> You will need a 5V USB supply in your fuse box for the IR reading head.
+> A 5V USB supply in the fuse box is required to supply the IR reading head.

 The IR reading head is used to extract the power reading from the smart meter installed by the electricity provider inside your fuse box.
 Measuring the power on the smart meter is required to implement the zero power control in home assitant.